What is fascia?

 Every person is unique, and there is no set number - minimum or maximum - for treatment to be "complete".
 Many of my clients notice changes after their first session.
 Regaining health is a process though, and every person will have their own progression through that process.
 A lot depends on how long the disharmonious pattern has been held, and what your idea of health is.
 What is sure is that tissue will begin to change from the first session.
 John reminds us "Healing is a journey, not a destination."

 Do you take insurance?

 I do not currently submit for insurance reimbursement, and am a payment at time of services practice.
-Sometimes an individual insurance plan or HSA will allow massage therapy, and you should check with your provider.
+Sometimes an individual insurance plan or Health Savings Account will allow for massage therapy/myofascial release, and you should check with your provider.
 I am happy to provide a receipt which you can then submit to your insurance company or Health Savings Account.